Optimizing the patient-provider relationship.

 > Train the Trainers: 1-½ Day Intensive Seminars to Recruit Future Faculty

 We have provided 1.5 day intensive seminars for university-based medical faculty interested in improving their skills by teaching more effective patient-provider communication.
-This training will help us to expand the impact of our methods to thought leaders who already provide the most up to date knowledge involving complex case discussions, and will then go on to serve as facilitators for future communication skills programs.
-Visit bit.ly/2s4U6Td to see what it is like in our program developed for the AGA.
+This training will help us expand the impact of our methods to thought leaders who already provide the most up-to-date knowledge involving complex case discussions and will then serve as facilitators for future communication skills programs.
+Click here for more information about our programs!

 > Visiting Scholar Preceptorship Program